Christian Counseling in Wheaton, IL

 We hope that the above information about our Wheaton clinic was helpful.
 Our staff looks forward to coming alongside you to help you with your specific concerns and struggles.
 You don't have to go it alone!
 Please give us a call to schedule an appointment, for more information, or for a brief telephone assessment to determine which program is right for you.

-The Meier Clinics of Illinois offers a pre-doctoral internship in psychology and is an APPIC approved program.
+The Meier Clinics of Illinois offers a pre-doctoral internship in psychology in collaboration with the Chicago Area Christian Training Consortium.
 This training program provides an opportunity to learn clinical applications with a Christian emphasis.

 Each year, three students will be selected to participate in the program.
 Two of these students will participate in the clinical psychology program and one will participate in the neuropsycholgy program.
 This is a 12-month internship that requires 2,000 hours with at least 25% of this time in direct client contact.
 The clinical psychology pre-doctoral internship will include therapy with children, adolescents and adults in outpatient, partial hospital and intensive outpatients settings.
 Psychological assessment is also performed.
 The neuropsychology pre-doctoral internship focuses on neuropsychological assessment and treatment across populations.
 Individual and group supervision is provided on a weekly basis.

 The Training Manuals for both pre-doctoral internships can be downloaded here:

 We do not offer Master-level internships or practicums at this time.